 Performance specifications and field testing effectiveness data.

 Currently running a study on the performance of two IBSSs in Tennessee to determine if any modifications are required for the proposed performance specifications.
+A final report is expected in early 2015.

 Oak Ridge National Laboratory